 For power sector

-Government funded housing in cities will be converted into Affordable Rental Housing Complexes under the Pradhan Mantri Awas Yojana, while both Government and Private bodies will be incentivized to develop Affordable Rental Housing Complexes on their land.
+Government-funded housing in cities will be converted into Affordable Rental Housing Complexes under the Pradhan Mantri Awas Yojana, while both Government and Private bodies will be incentivized to develop Affordable Rental Housing Complexes on their land.

-Ms. Sitharaman said, the government is supporting migrant labourers who have returned to their home states by creating work under the MNREGA.
+Ms Sitharaman said the government is supporting migrant labourers who have returned to their home states by creating work under the MNREGA.
 Over two crore 30 lakh people have been given employment under this scheme across the different village panchayats in the country.

-The Minister said the third tranche, would focus on infrastructure and building capacities in the agriculture and allied activities.
+The Minister said the third tranche, would focus on infrastructure and building capacities in agriculture and allied activities.

 Creation of 1lakh crore agriinfrastructural Fund

 The government will also launch a 20,000 crore rupees Pradhan Mantri Matsya Sampada Yojana for the development of marine and inland fisheries.
-Of this, 11,000 crore rupees will be earmarked for activities in marine, inland fisheries and aquaculture while 9,000 crore rupees for infrastructure creation such as fishing harbours, cold chain and markets.
+Of this, 11,000 crore rupees will be earmarked for activities in marine, inland fisheries and aquaculture while 9,000 crore rupees for infrastructure creation such as fishing harbours, cold chains and markets.
 This will provide employment to over 55 lakh persons and double exports to one lakh crore rupees.